Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Discussion

+Our findings emphasize the importance of hyperparameters such as regularization and bandwidth-tuning as well as outer kernel length scale and the choice of measurement operators for PQKs, in effective training of QKMs.
+Interestingly, the number of qubits and layers in data encoding circuits appear less crucial.
+Performance comparisons reveal no substantial differences between FQKs and PQKs.
+For less complex datasets, the particular choice of the kernel method is not really important as, on average, they are performing equally well.
+While PQKs slightly outperform classical baselines for simpler datasets, both quantum and classical models struggle as the dataset complexity increases, indicating no clear quantum advantage.

-Another remarkable observation from our explorations confirms Ref.~\cite{bowles2024} and demonstrates that data encoding circuits without entanglement perform well.
-Based on our results, we are inclined to stress this even more to that extent that encoding circuits without entanglement perform equally well or better than those with entangling gates.
-This holds for FQKs and PQKs as well as for QSVM and QKRR approaches in regression and classification tasks, respectively, highlighting the need to unravel the driving forces of QKM performance if ``quantumness'' turns out as a debatable mechanism.
+Another remarkable observation significantly extends the findings of Ref.~\citep{bowles2024} and generlly reveals that circuits without entanglement perform on par with or better than those with entangling gates.
+We show this across various encoding circuits, using both FQKs and PQKs within QSVM and QKRR approaches and addressing both regression and classification problems.
+Thus, we highlight the need to unravel the driving forces of QKM performance if ``quantumness'' turns out as debatable mechanism.

-We note that although we have randomly initialized the trainable parameters of data encoding circuits, they resulted in comparatively good performance scores in all cases.
-Although the influence of tuning these variational parameters has not been investigated systematically in this study, we found in some cases that training them can improve the QKM performance, although there is no guaranty, cf. Appendix~\ref{sec:appendix-kta}.
+We note that although we encompass multiple different dataset families, the effective number of distinct families, the size of each dataset, and the specifics of splitting into training and test sets represents a restriction, which limits the generalizability of our results.
+Moreover, we randomly initialized the trainable parameters of data encoding circuits.
+While this resulted in comparatively good performance scores in all cases, we found in some cases that training them can improve the QKM performance, although there is no guaranty, cf. Appendix~\ref{sec:appendix-kta}.
 Hence, we recommend to carefully scrutinize this in future studies.

-The survey of different data encoding strategies in terms of embedding some or all features redundantly reveals that for tasks involving datasets with lower complexity, based on FQKs, it is beneficial to redundantly encode all features on a number of qubits that is given by integer multiples of the number of features.
-For PQKs, redundant embedding appears to be negligible.
-For tasks involving datasets with higher complexity, we observed the best performances for both FQK and PQK for a number of qubits corresponding to non-integer multiples of the number of features.

-Our exploration of PQK design options reveals that projected quantum circuits, outer kernel length scale parameters, regularization strengths, and data prescaling hyperparameters drive the learning capability of PQK-based QKMs synergistically.
-At this, we note that investigating shadow kernels or linear PQKs~\cite{Huang2021} accordingly remains open.

-Beyond that, we again emphasize the need for proper and sufficiently complex datasets to obtain deeper insights into quantum kernel models.
-In regard to PQKs, this may promote our understanding of the impact of the choice of the measurement operator and the outer kernel.
-Related to this, it is worth mentioning again that although we encompass multiple different dataset families, the effective number of distinct families, the size of each dataset, and the specifics of splitting into training and test sets represents a restriction, which limits the generalizability of our results.